-Starting in Summer 2012, the UWAB Program has partnered with eight schools and departments to develop a Dual-Title PhD curriculum that will allow students to pursue specialized concentrations that result in the degree “Doctor of Philosophy (<Home Department> and Astrobiology).”
+Starting in Summer 2012, the UWAB Program has partnered with eleven schools and departments to develop a Dual-Title PhD curriculum that will allow students to pursue specialized concentrations that result in the degree “Doctor of Philosophy (<Home Department> and Astrobiology).”

 Current UWAB-affiliated departments offering a Dual-Title PhD include:

 - Aeronautics & Astronautics